lamhq/tech-notes/software-engineering/software-architecture/microservices/3-splitting-monolith/1-overview.md

 **Want to scale the application?**

-Functionality that currently constrains the system’s ability to handle load is going to be high on the list.
+Functionality that currently constrains the system's ability to handle load is going to be high on the list.

 **Want to improve time to market?**

-Look at the system’s volatility to identify those pieces of functionality that change most frequently, and see if they would work as microservices.
+Look at the system's volatility to identify those pieces of functionality that change most frequently, and see if they would work as microservices.

 > You can use static analysis tools like [CodeScene](https://www.codescene.com/) to quickly find volatile parts of your codebase.